 “We’ve been testing this layout for a long time, so some people might see it on a very small number of commercial queries.
 We’ll continue to make tweaks, but this is designed for highly commercial queries where the layout is able to provide more relevant results for people searching and better performance for advertisers.”

 However, according to Moz, there are exceptions to the “highly commercial” queries that are showing ads.
-The team there are reporting some seemingly non-commercial search terms (child abuse being one examples) that are currently showing the new layout.
-You can read more on the link below.
+The team there are reporting some seemingly non-commercial search terms (child abuse being one example) that are currently showing the new layout.
+You can read more at the link below.

 What effects have we seen?

 How have these changes impacted your website?
-Have you seen a dramatic increase in the cost of your PPC ads, or a drop in paid and/or organic traffic?
+Have you seen a dramatic increase in the cost of your PPC ads or a drop in paid and/or organic traffic?
 Perhaps you’re not getting as many leads as before?
-If the answer to any of these questions is “yes” then our we can help.
-Why not download one of our free search marketing eBooks or get in touch with the team to today to find out more?
+If the answer to any of these questions is “yes” then we can help.
+Why not get in touch with the team to today to find out more?